AntoineRichard/OmniLRS/.wiki.git/env_configs.md

 - The `the_moon_rostock` from PTS space in Rostock's Airport, Germany.
 - The `confined_large_scale`, a visually large environment that allows for terrain deformation.

+> All the environments are seeded and unique per seed.
+That means that they are also reproducible.
+Given a seed the environment should always be the same.

-All the configurations are using [hydra](https://hydra.cc/docs/intro/) a configuration manager.
+> Configurations are managed using [hydra](https://hydra.cc/docs/intro/) a configuration manager.

 ### Lunalab